 Since 2000, Peru has had clearly democratic governments in a row, with Alejandro Toledo, Alan García, Ollanta Humala Tasso, Pedro Pablo Kuczynski and Martín Alberto Vizcarra Cornejo.

 Since 2021, the new president is Francisco Sagasti

 The country is in full economic development, with growth rates never reached and overcoming the crises of past decades.

-Many are the top Peru Tours, but none is like the Inca Trail to Machu Picchu, the most famous pedestrian path in the Americas.
+Many are the top Peru Trek and Tours, but none is like the Classic Inca Trail, the most famous pedestrian path in the Americas.
 After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time enjoying majestic views.

 Salkantay Trek 5 days

 We can recommend to visit on the dry season, which covers the months April to the end of September.
 In October the rains begin and usually it is cloudy or rain day.
 If you want to travel in June, we recommend you to reserve the Festival of the Sun (Inti Raymi 2022) Tour that takes place in June 24th, and also hike the 2 Day Inca Trail, which is an incredible hiking to Machu Picchu.